Mijo-Software/Planetoid-DB/README.md

 # Planetoid-DB
-Viewer for the MPCORB file
+Viewer for the MPCORB.DAT file